-Conservation Innovation Grants (CIG) are competitive grants that drive public and private sector innovation in resource conservation.
-Authorized by the 2002 Farm Bill, CIG uses Environmental Quality Incentives Program (EQIP) funds to award competitive grants to non-Federal governmental or nongovernmental organizations, American Indian Tribes, or individuals.
+Conservation Innovation Grants (CIG) are competitive grants that stimulate the development and adoption of innovative conservation approaches and technologies in conjunction with agricultural production.
+CIG uses Environmental Quality Incentives Program (EQIP) funds to award competitive grants to non-Federal governmental or nongovernmental organizations, American Indian Tribes, or individuals.
 Producers involved in CIG funded projects must be EQIP eligible.

 Through the NRCS CIG program, public and private grantees develop the tools, technologies, and strategies to support next-generation conservation efforts on working lands and develop market-based solutions to resource challenges.
-Grantees leverage the federal investment by at least matching it.
+Grantees leverage the federal investment by at least a one-to-one match.

 NRCS understands the importance of supporting historically underserved, new and beginning and military veteran producers in farming and ranching.
 These producers are a part of the fabric of American agriculture and our communities.
 Annually, a portion of CIG funding is set aside for projects that support these producers.

 How To Apply

 National Competition - A CIG funding notice is announced each year.
 Funds for single or multi-year projects, not to exceed three years, are awarded through a nationwide competitive grants process.
 Projects may be watershed-based, regional, multi-state or nationwide in scope.
 The natural resource concerns eligible for funding through CIG are identified in the funding announcement and may change annually to focus on new and emerging, high priority natural resource concerns.